From: Rusty “Scoops” McGraw, thenorthbaybay.ca

-Maxime Bernier, leader of the PPC, is expected to arrive into North Bay September 21 as part of his election campaign tour.
+Maxime Bernier, leader of the PPC, is expected to arrive into North Bay this week.

 “Mad” Mack Burnly

 “Listen, anyone who tells you we’re against politicians entering our city is just lying,” says Burnly.
-“It’s propaganda, it’s all lies and fake news.
-We’re just against the mass-migration of politicians into our city.
-It’s just not sustainable and quite frankly, they scare me.”
+“It’s propaganda – it’s all fake news.
+We’re just against the MASS-migration of politicians into our city.
+It’s not sustainable, and quite frankly, it scares me.”